Children under the age of 16 must be accompanied by a person 16 years or older.

 Yes, Denver Zoo offers a variety of excellent dining opportunities for your favorite zoo treats and meals.
 Learn more here.

-We have nine free days annually.
+We have seven free days annually.
 Click here for list of upcoming free days at Denver Zoo.

 Yes, we have push wheelchairs for $7/day and electric scooters for $30/day.
 You must be at least 18 years of age to operate; no reservations can be made as it is first come first served.
 Wagons are $7/day and safari jeeps $9/day.
 Members receive a $1 discount on wagons and safari jeeps.
 When the Wagon Rental is closed you can rent at Samburu Grille.